-It is important that all staff are clear of the expectations the school stipulates from them as contained in the Staff Code of Conduct.
-This is covered as part of the school's induction for new staff.
+It is important that all staff are clear of the expectations the Centre stipulates from them as contained in the Staff Code of Conduct.
+This is covered as part of the Centre's induction for new staff.

-It is crucial that any concerns in relation to a staff member's behaviour, including those which do not meet the harm threshold, are shared responsibly and with the headteacher.
+It is crucial that any concerns in relation to a staff member's behaviour, including those which do not meet the harm threshold, are shared responsibly and with the Headteacher.
 This should be done without delay.

-Where there are concerns/allegations about the headteacher, this should be referred to the Chair of Governors (whose contact details can be found in the School's Safeguarding Policy document).
+Where there are concerns/allegations about the Headteacher, this should be referred to the Chair of Governors (whose contact details can be found in the Centre's Safeguarding Policy document).

-Staff members who are concerned about how their behaviour may have been interpreted, or, on reflection, re-evaluate their behaviour as one that may have been in contradiction to the school's code of conduct and expectations, should self-refer to the Head of Centre.
+Staff members who are concerned about how their behaviour may have been interpreted, or, on reflection, re-evaluate their behaviour as one that may have been in contradiction to the Centre's code of conduct and expectations, should self-refer to the Headteacher.

-Dealing with Low-Level Concerns
+Dealing with low-level concerns

-All low-level concerns may be shared verbally with the Head of Centre in the first instance, but must then be recorded in writing using the school's "My Concern" software.
+All low-level concerns may be shared verbally with the Headteacher in the first instance but must then be recorded in writing using the Centre's safeguarding software.
 The record should include: